 Rutland Water is the name of a dam, near Normanton, UK.
 This strange church is currently halfway under water.
 This is yet another place, that used to be a settlement, and was submerged due do the building of a dam.
 This church, however, was saved in an unusual way – its floors were raised with about a meter and, when inside, you realize how weirdly low the windows, ceiling and altar seem… Not only is the church open to visitors, but it is also fully functional and often becomes the ground for wedding ceremonies.

-Ever since 1939, the bell tower of the church in Kalyazin, has been casting its shadow on the waters of the dam of the Volga River.
+Ever since 1939, the belfry of the church in Kalyazin has been casting its shadow on the waters of the dam of the Volga River.
 This is the year when Stalin ordered the entire region, along with the monastery and the village next to it, to be submerged under water.
 Gradually, however, especially in the last few years, the location is becoming an increasingly popular tourist destination (not only for Russian visitors, but also for international ones), which is why the government decided to strengthen what is left of the bell tower, and add a small pier for the visitors boats.